mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 08 - Long Chains Of Collaborations/readme.md

 You can ask an AI to rewrite a chain into a single message or to apply the Law of Demeter.

 Simple instructions like "encapsulate this chain" usually work.

-# Conclusion 🏁

-Avoid successive message calls.

-Try to hide the intermediate collaborations and create new protocols.

 ## Try Them! 🛠